 The Coalition is a member of the Ohio Coalition of Homeless Advocates.
 We have added the main issues of the Homeless Congress and NEOCH of concern.
 Congress has been meeting with state legislators, and these are the issues that we are focusing on.
 Some require additional funds, but others just involve a better use of funding or a change in the law that will protect homeless people.
 We have posted a new alert asking the legislature to take it easy on voting changes in 2012.
 Read about our alert on our blog.

 Our primary issue for Cuyahoga County is to see a law passed to set minimum standards.
 We along with homeless people from the Homeless Congress, want to assure that no matter what shelter they enter, they should be able to lay down their head in a safe, secure, clean and respectful environment.
 The shelters need an effective grievance procedure and policy for resolving issues.
+We have a page on what our dream shelter regulations would look like, but have compromised on a smaller shorter law that is more reasonable for politicians to digest.
 We have added a page about the NEOCH efforts to come to a compromise on the distribution of food in outside locations.

 Testimony by NEOCH Staff